syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/cascading.md

 documentation: ug
 ---

-# Cascading

-Custom cascading sample using SfPicker control.
+# Custom Cascading using SfPicker

+We have created the cascading sample for updating state collection based on selected item of SfPicker.

+Please refer the below steps to create the cascading sample.

 ## Steps